greg-martinez44/greg-martinez44.github.io/README.md

-# My Homepage
-This is the first page in my github pages.

-## This is a test page
-Here is a [link](./about) to another page???

-# What if I did this?
-This is a second test first-level header!
+# This is a test GitHub Page
+I'm using this to test out some features for other use cases.